Leoabrreu/Leoabrreu/README.md

 🤝 Welcome to my profile.
 Currently, I’ve been taking System Analysis and Development classes and Alura’s courses for personal and professional improvement.

-💻 My goal is to become a Android Developer usin Java/Kotlin.
+💻 My goal is to become a Data Scientist.

 <div align="center">